centreon/centreon-documentation/en/monitoring/anomaly-detection.md

 ### How long is the beta test program?

-The closed beta test period is around 4 months.
+The closed beta test period will last for about 4 months.
 This should validate the predictions generated from the calculation of the models, as well as the generation of alerts in the event console and the triggering of the notification process.

 #### When will the feature be available?
 And for what Centreon Edition?